Author: Dr Albert Keating | ISBN: 978-1-905536-78-8 | Format and Price: Paperback €99 | Publication Date: 17 Feb 2016

 - Chapter 12: A Duty of Care, Accountability and Privilege

 - Chapter 13: Gifts Taking Effect on Death

 - Chapter 16: The Decision-Making Powers of the Courts

 Who Should Buy This Book?

 This book will be of interest to students and practitioners.
-For students this text outlines the key principles that and distills and explains the key concepts and rules of succession law.
+For students this text outlines the key principles of succession law and distils and explains the essential concepts and rules of succession law.
 For the legal practitioner, Succession Law in Ireland: Principles, Cases and Commentary is very much a companion text to the main work published recently by Clarus Press, Succession Law in Ireland.